Human-first CX

 Where the AI pressure is coming from

 AI in customer service was the most visible cost-savings story in B2B tech in 2023 and 2024.
 Klarna’s 700-job announcement got cited in every vendor pitch deck.
 Decagon, Sierra, Intercom Fin, and Gorgias AI all published deflection-rate case studies.
-The economics looked clean.
-Cheaper per resolution, available around the clock, infinite throughput.
+The economics looked clean: cheaper per resolution, available around the clock, infinite throughput.

 Premium brands waited for more signal